dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/graphics-multimedia/how-to-load-an-image-as-a-thumbnail.md

 The following examples show how to load an <xref:System.Windows.Controls.Image> as a thumbnail to conserve application memory.

 ## Set the DecodePixelWidth property in XAML
- The following example sets the <xref:System.Windows.Media.Imaging.BitmapImage.DecodePixelWidth%2A> property of a <xref:System.Windows.Media.Imaging.BitmapImage> in [!INCLUDE[TLA#tla_xaml](../../../includes/tlasharptla-xaml-md.md)] to reduce the memory required to load the image.
+ The following example sets the <xref:System.Windows.Media.Imaging.BitmapImage.DecodePixelWidth%2A> property of a <xref:System.Windows.Media.Imaging.BitmapImage> in Extensible Application Markup Language (XAML) to reduce the memory required to load the image.

  [!code-xaml[ImageElementExample_snip#ImageSimpleExampleInlineMarkup](~/samples/snippets/csharp/VS_Snippets_Wpf/ImageElementExample_snip/CSharp/ImageSimpleExample.xaml#imagesimpleexampleinlinemarkup)]